 In macroeconomic terms, Indonesia’s total exported goods represent 6.4% of its overall Gross Domestic Product for 2021 ($3.566 trillion valued in Purchasing Power Parity US dollars).
 That 6.4% for exports to overall GDP in PPP for 2021 compares to 4.9% for 2020.
 Those percentages suggest a relatively increasing reliance on products sold on international markets for Indonesia’s total economic performance, albeit based on a short timeframe.

 Another key indicator of a country’s economic performance is its unemployment rate.
 Indonesia’s average unemployment rate was 6.49% in 2021, down from an average 7.07% for 2020 according to the International Monetary Fund.

 Indonesia’s capital city is Jakarta.

-See also Indonesia’s Top Trading Partners, Indonesia’s Top 10 Imports, Top Asian Export Countries and Coal Exports by Country
+See also Indonesia’s Top Trading Partners, Indonesia’s Top 10 Imports, Top Asian Export Countries, Palm Oil Exports by Country and Coal Exports by Country

 Central Intelligence Agency, The World Factbook report on East Asia/Southeast Asia: Indonesia.
 Accessed on May 30, 2022